- Sci-fi comic about ancient things people find in melting icebergs

-Ivan's touching love for little flies amused his human friends and gave him a reputation of a funny geeky guy, but he didn't mind.
-Little glass vials stood in long rows on the top of his fridge, miniscule ages rising and fading away inside them.
+Ivan's touching love for the little flies amused his human friends and had earned him a reputation of a funny geeky guy, but he didn't mind.
+The little glass vials stood in long rows on the top of his fridge, minuscule ages rising and fading away inside them.

 He'd been a little fly once.
 Now he was their god.
 He washed and sterilized the dead worlds, filled them with kissel and yeast, and repopulated them again with a few chosen ones leaving the others to share the fate of their dying homeworlds.
 He couldn't save them all.
 There were too many.

 When he fell in love, the feeling of loss echoed in his heart once more for Ivan had no wings to sing the love song.
-But then a new wave of memories had risen in his mind, and instead of a song sung by the soft buzzing of wings he found words.
-And deeds...
+But then a new wave of memories rose risen in his mind, and instead of a song sung by the soft buzzing of the wings, he found words.
+And deeds…

-In a narrow white hall there was a long table with a row of chairs on each side.
-Today every single chair was occupied.
+In a narrow white hall, there was a long table with a row of chairs on each side.
+That day, every single chair was occupied.
 People like Visitor had gathered there, and the Visitor himself stood on the podium above them giving a speech about the scientific breakthrough his discovery would lead to.
-He spoke with great eloquence, but all the profound phrases and big words he was throwing around had been no more than ripples across the ocean, wast, and deep, and cold.
+He spoke with great eloquence, but all the profound phrases and big words he was throwing around were no more than ripples across the ocean, vast, deep, and cold.

 Gene therapy.
 Several genes taken from Drosophila melanogaster - a lab fly - and, with the help of a tamed virus, inserted into DNA of every cell of a human body.
 A subtle, harmless change with the most dramatic effects.

-How do you change a hardened, cold blooded criminal into a compassionate human being again without damaging their mind in the process?
-How do you leave their memories intact and remove the dangerous behavior at the same time?
+How do you change a hardened, cold-blooded criminal into a compassionate human being again without damaging their mind in the process?
+How do you leave their memories intact and remove the dangerous behaviour at the same time?
 That's how.

 The suggested therapy blocks the very origin of violence in humans.
 It's simple, cheap and has no drawbacks.
 There's proof, see for yourselves.

 One, two, three... ten... hundred of files Visitor puts on the long table, patiently, one by one.
-They are the dossiers of the most cruel criminals of Earth, and the thickest and the heaviest one is that of a man who is now known as Ivan.
+They are the dossiers of the cruelest criminals of Earth, and the thickest and the heaviest one is that of a man who is now known as Ivan.

 ...A miracle.
 A true miracle, and there's no catch...